SAP-samples/teched2023-AD161/README.md

 ## How to obtain support

 Support for the content in this repository is available during the actual time of the online session for which this content has been designed.
-Otherwise, you may request support by opening a new issue in the Issues tab.
-[Issues](../../issues) tab.
+Otherwise, you may request support by opening a new issue in the [Issues](../../issues) tab.

 ## License
 Copyright (c) 2023 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.